hansott/firewall-php/README.md

 Prerequisites:
 * Ensure you have sudo privileges on your system.
-* Check that you have a supported PHP version installed (PHP version >= 7.3 and test up to 8.3).
+* Check that you have a supported PHP version installed (PHP version >= 7.3 and tested up to 8.4).
 * Make sure to use the appropriate commands for your system or cloud provider.

 ### Manual install